QuentinRa/blog.quentinra.dev/proj/uml/seq/frag/break.md

 [Go back](../index.md)

+This fragment

-This fragment is taking a guard (like for alt/opt) and if the condition inside the guard is true then the method and the bloc are interrupted.
+* is taking a guard (like for alt/opt)
+* and if the condition inside the guard is true
+* then the method, and the block are interrupted.